OrbitX-Space/DestroyerX/README.md

 3. Accept full responsibility for any misuse or illegal actions associated with this tool.

-4. Avoid using this tool for unauthorized access to systems, networks, or data.

-5. Not share, distribute, or sell this tool to individuals likely to misuse it.
+4. Not share, distribute, or sell this tool to individuals likely to misuse it.

-6. Seek proper authorization and consent for security assessments on systems not owned by you.
+5. Seek proper authorization and consent for security assessments on systems not owned by you.

 Your use of this tool must align with ethical and legal standards.
 The author/creator of this tool disclaim any responsibility for misuse or unlawful activities associated with its use.